MohamedSalah9972/Music-Platform/music_platform/RESULTS.md

 18 zyev https://www.facebook.com/zyev
 ```

-## List down all artists whose stage name starts with
+## List down all artists whose stage name starts with 'a'

 List down all artists whose stage name starts with 'a' with the following commands: